aliakbar1881/HooshPiHardware/README.md

-# Hamhosh
+# HooshPiHardware
-PCB desgin and schamric of OrangePi5Plus
+PCB design and schamatic of Orange-Pi 5 Plus